Tennessee Williams: Posthumous recognition

 The rectory of St. Paul's Episcopal Church in Columbus, Mississippi, where Williams's grandfather Dakin was rector at the time of Williams's birth, was moved to another location in 1993 for preservation.
-It was newly renovated in 2010 for use by the City of Columbus as the Tennessee Williams Welcome Center.
+It was renovated in 2010 for use by the City of Columbus as the Tennessee Williams Welcome Center.

 Williams's literary legacy is represented by the literary agency headed by Georges Borchardt.

 In 1985, French author-composer Michel Berger wrote a song dedicated to Tennessee Williams, "Quelque chose de Tennessee" (Something of Tennessee), for Johnny Hallyday.
 It became one of the singer's more famous songs.

 Since 1986, the Tennessee Williams/New Orleans Literary Festival has been held annually in New Orleans, Louisiana, in commemoration of the playwright.
 The festival takes place at the end of March to coincide with Williams's birthday.

 The Tennessee Williams Songbook is a one woman show written and directed by David Kaplan, a Williams scholar and curator of Provincetown's Tennessee Williams Festival, and starring Tony Award nominated actress Alison Fraser.
 The show features songs taken from plays of Williams's canon, woven together with text to create a new narrative.
 The show premiered at the Tennessee Williams/New Orleans Literary Festival.
 The show was recorded on CD and distributed by Ghostlight Records.

 In 2014 Williams was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."

 In 2015, The Tennessee Williams Theatre Company of New Orleans was founded by Co-Artistic Directors Nick Shackleford and Augustin J Correro.
 The New Orleans–based non-profit theatre company is the first year-round professional theatre company that focuses exclusively on the works of Williams.